-Negative changes in global economic conditions may result in lower customer demand, including lower demand for borrowing from creditworthy customers, and/or a reduction in the value of related collateral and/or an increase of the Group's default rates, delinquencies, write-offs, and impairment charges, which in turn could adversely affect the Group's performance and prospects.
+Moreover, the COVID-19 pandemic and its effects may last for an extended period of time and could result in significant and continued market volatility, further declines in global financial markets, higher default rates and a substantial and/or sustained economic downturn or recession.
+Any further deterioration in global economic conditions may result in lower customer demand, including lower demand for borrowing from creditworthy customers, and/or a reduction in the value of related collateral and/or an increase of the Group's default rates, delinquencies, write-offs, and impairment charges, which in turn could adversely affect the Group's performance and prospects.
 Deteriorating economic conditions could also impact the ability of the Group to raise funding from external investors.

-The South African economy is exposed to the global economy through the current and capital accounts of the balance of payments.
-South Africa's exports are impacted by economic activity of some of the world's largest economies including China, the U.S. and Europe.
-Commodity prices and the Rand exchange rate also have a material impact on South African exports.
-The South African economy is also reliant on foreign capital flows into the country and has been a recipient of foreign capital through the domestic bond and equity markets over the last few years.
+In the event current conditions persist, the Group's business, financial condition and results of operations are likely to be negatively affected.